What is BRC?

 • The score that is assigned to a company depends on the number of nonconformities it has during an audit.

-• If a company achieves score AA, A or B, the audit frequency is 12 months; if a company achieves score C, the audit frequency is 6 months; and if a company achieves score D, is not granted.
+• If a company achieves score AA, A or B, the audit is 12 months; if a company achieves score C, the audit frequency is 6 months; and if a company achieves score D, certification is not granted.

 • An unannounced audit